Skip to content

 How do I calculate my savings rate?

 A savings rate is simply the amount saved divided by total take-home income, multiplied by 100 to get a percentage.
-For example, saving 20% of monthly income means setting aside one dollar in every five earned — whatever currency or amount that represents.
+For example, saving 20% of monthly income means setting aside one unit of currency in every five earned.
 This calculator can help illustrate that in just a few seconds.

 Does my retirement savings plan count towards my savings rate?